Skip to content

 Basic deployment

 Vision Service performs biometric verification flows based on video calls and reference images.
-Video calls are managed by an WebRTC server where it will connect to retrieve subject video stream and send its own stream (which contains instructions for the subject to prove liveness).
+Video calls are handled by a WebRTC server where it will connect to retrieve subject video stream and send its own stream (which contains instructions for the subject to prove liveness).
+This service can join calls by using its Mediasoup client.
+See WebRTC Server as a ready-to-use service to manage video calls compatible with it).

 Once it detects that it is a live person on the other end, Vision Service gets reference images (provided by the Controller) and compares them by relying on a Face Matcher service.